sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 I followed the suggestion from the paper "Early Stopping - But When?" by Lutz Prechelt, which stated that using the Early-stop in the Generalization Loss class was to run the model for several runs and pick the one with the best validation loss.
 The model that stopped early stopping at around 1,958 steps had the best validation loss.

 **Changelog:**
-- The early-stop activated at around 1,060 steps.
+- The early-stop was activated at around 1,060 steps.
 The evaluation loss could still be improved.
 I continued the training.
-- The early-stop activated at around 1,958 steps.
+- The early-stop was activated at around 1,958 steps.
 The evaluation loss could still be improved.
 I continued the training.
-- The early-stop activated at around 2,859 steps.
+- The early-stop was activated at around 2,859 steps.
 The evaluation loss didn't improve anymore.

 ## List of Modified files